needle-tools/needle-engine-samples/package/Runtime/DigitalLandscape/README.md

 # Digital Landscape

-A showcase of custom Shader Graph rendering in Needle Engine.
-A stylized landscape is generated entirely through a vertex-displacing shader, demonstrating how advanced Unity shaders translate to the web.
+Build stunning procedural terrain visualizations using Shader Graph - perfect for creating stylized landscapes, data visualizations, or artistic scenes with cinematic quality.

+## Use Cases

+Create beautiful terrain visualizations, abstract data landscapes, stylized game environments, or showcase complex shader techniques for web-based 3D experiences.

 ## What This Sample Shows

-- **Custom Shader Graph** — The `LandscapeGraph` shader transforms a flat plane into terrain geometry using vertex displacement
+- **Procedural Terrain Generation** - A custom Shader Graph (`LandscapeGraph`) transforms a flat plane into detailed terrain geometry
-- **Shader Graph to Web** — Visual shader programming in Unity that works automatically on the web
+- **Unity Shader Graph Workflow** - Demonstrates visual shader programming that works seamlessly on the web
-- **Post-Processing** — Depth of field and bloom create an atmospheric, cinematic look
+- **Cinematic Post-Processing** - Combines depth of field and bloom effects for atmospheric, high-quality visuals
-- **Interactive Camera** — `OrbitControls` lets you explore the scene
+- **Interactive Exploration** - `OrbitControls` lets you navigate and explore the generated landscape

-Built with Unity's Shader Graph and URP.
-Simply create animations in Unity's Animation window — they work automatically on the web.
+## Technical Highlights

+Built with Unity's Shader Graph and Universal Render Pipeline (URP), showing how advanced Unity rendering features translate to performant web experiences.
+The scene includes carefully tuned post-processing with depth of field focus effects and high-intensity bloom (10.0 intensity) for dramatic lighting.